 Respondents who have been working for five to nine years make $20.44 per hour on average.
 The largest fraction of MGA Healthcare people (41 percent) have been working for one to four years and earn $20.72 per hour on average.

 Certifications and Degrees

-Being a Registered Nurse certainly has its perks — salaries approach around $22.02 per hour and far exceed the paychecks of those without certification.
+Registered Nurses receive bigger paychecks (around $22.02 per hour) than those without credentials.
 MGA Healthcare provides the highest financial reward to those with a Bachelor's Degree — these employees rake in $45.50 per hour.

-Employees who count Pediatrics among their skills enjoy higher pay; the median for this group is $21.98 per hour.
-Folks here also tend to know Home Health/Home Care; on the survey, close to one-half of workers named it in their skills portfolios.
+The best-paying skill to have in this role appears to be Pediatrics; employees who claim this ability report median compensation of approximately $21.67 per hour.
+Folks here also tend to know Home Health/Home Care; on the survey, just over a half of workers named it in their skills portfolios.

 MGA Healthcare's employees who participated in the survey are more likely to be female — the female-to-male ratio is more than 3 to 1.

 MGA Healthcare sponsors a 401(k) program, and a majority of workers use this option to save for their retirement.
 At MGA Healthcare, around one in three workers have health insurance, and roughly a third of workers have dental coverage.